-Do you have a YouTube channel and wondering how you can increase videos views on YouTube?
+Do you have a YouTube channel and wonder how you can increase video views on YouTube?

-The fact is, It doesn’t matter how much time you put into creating your videos; if you are not marketing & promoting your videos, your work will never be seen by the majority of your target audience.
-It’s like throwing a big party without letting anyone knows.
+The fact is that it doesn’t matter how much time you invest in creating your videos; if you don’t market and promote your videos, your work will never be seen by the majority of your audience.
+It’s like throwing a big party without letting anyone knows the location of the party.